 And if you’re unfamiliar with this area, prepare for a culinary ride because big flavors can be found seemingly everywhere here.

-From authentic ethnic flavors to historic and smoky barbecue, we’re going to share a few of our favorite places to eat in Goldsboro and around the county, so you can enjoy scenic drives before and after your meal.
+From authentic international flavors to historic and smoky barbecue, we’re going to share a few of our favorite places to eat in Goldsboro and around the county, so you can enjoy scenic drives before and after your meal.

 So sharpen your utensils and prepare to feast with us for some of the tastiest food in Eastern North Carolina.